 Managing your blood sugar: three things to remember

-Discuss how often you should measure your blood glucose levels with your doctor.
-This can help your diabetes health care team make informed decisions about whether your medications, diet or activity levels need to be adjusted.
+Discuss how often you should measure your blood sugar levels with your doctor.
+This can help your diabetes healthcare team make informed decisions about whether your medications, diet or activity levels need to be adjusted.

 Read our lifestyle tips

-Incorporating heart healthy foods into your diet is an important part of managing your diabetes and reducing your risk of heart disease.
+Introducing heart healthy foods, like leafy greens and whole grains, into your diet is an important part of managing your diabetes and reducing your risk of heart disease.

 Get tips for healthy eating